Socialism: Utopian and Scientific: Summary

+Engels begins the book by chronicling the thought of utopian socialists starting with Henri de Saint-Simon, then Charles Fourier, and Robert Owen.
+In the second chapter, Dialectics, he references the dialectic method to chronicle history of this method from the ancient Greeks to Georg Wilhelm Friedrich Hegel.
+The final chapter focuses on the aforementioned historical materialism.
+Engels engages with Marx's ideas in Capital: "in the fourth section of Capital, Marx has explained in detail how since the 15th century this has been historically worked out through the three phases of simple co-operation, manufacture, and modern industry."
+Throughout the chapter he expounds upon Marx's ideas before ending on a summary of the "historic evolution" of society and the three phases Marx proposes (namely, Medieval Society, Capitalist Revolution, and Proletarian Revolution."

+Proposed sequel

-Proposed sequelSocialism: Utopian and Scientific was one of the best selling and most widely-read socialist publications of the period 1880 to 1910.
+Socialism: Utopian and Scientific was one of the best selling and most widely-read socialist publications of the period 1880 to 1910.
 Plans were subsequently made to adapt another section of Anti-Dühring for a popular audience, and three chapters from Part 2, each entitled "The Theory of Force," were selected for this new publication.
 In addition, Engels wished to write a new fourth chapter, demonstrating for the German reader "the very considerable role played by force in the history of his own country."

 Engels began this chapter dealing with the history of Germany between the revolution of 1848 and the ascension to the office of Chancellor by Otto von Bismarck in 1871, with particular reference to Bismarck's policy of "blood and iron."
 However, time constraints related to Engels' editing of the later volumes of Das Kapital caused him to lay the manuscript — and the project — aside.

 This material from the proposed short book, Die Rolle der Gewalt in der Geschichte (The Role of Force in History), finally saw print in English translation in 1968.